What are the costs and budget to live in Laos ?

 Tribal and clan affiliation is a more significant source of social identity among many of the upland ethnic groups.
 Lao was considered one of the poorest countries in the world.
 Most people’s fortune depends upon agriculture as many people are farmers.
 However, Economic Growth has reduced poverty rates considerably.

-Q&A : Cost of living and budget to live in Laos as a foreigner ?
+Q&A : Cost of living, budget and expenses for expatriates in Laos

 🏠 Is it possible to find a good and affordable accommodation in Laos?

 Yes.
 Accommodation prices in Laos are much lower than in the neighboring countries, and especially Europe or the US.
 Therefore, most foreigner can afford great accommodation both in the city centre, and in more remote areas.
-This is one of the major advantages of moving to a country where the cost of living is low: you can improve your quality of life while having to spend a minimal budget compared to other developed countries.
-With the extra money you have left over every month, you can use it to travel, enjoy life, go out to restaurants more often or buy yourself things you didn’t imagine in your home country.
+This is one of the major advantages of moving to a country with a low cost of living: you can gain in quality of life while having to spend a minimal budget compared to other developed countries.
+With the extra money you have left over each month, you can use it to travel, enjoy life, go out to eat more often, or afford things you never thought possible in your home country.

 🛒 Where do locals normally go for their weekly shopping?